i82egjur/Information-technology-law-standardization/tema1/practice/IdentifyingStandars.md

     its representing a evolutión of the standard 802.11 ac, that later in the second part we are going to descrive more effusively.

-- This is called as WIFI 6, its a type of WLAN (Wireless Local Area Network) designed for working in 2.4GHz y 5 GHz.
+  - This is called as WIFI 6, its a type of WLAN (Wireless Local Area Network) designed for working
+     in 2.4GHz y 5 GHz.

+## 2. Advantages

+- In concrete, 802.11ax represent an evolution of the standard 802.11ac, that according to cisco's website its apports efficiency, flexibility and escalability that permits that news and currents networks aument the speed and capacity with their news applications.